ghall15/fiscalhistory/webpage/_build/html/_sources/government_budget_constraint.txt

     **NIPA: Total Government Expenditures Decomposed By Type**

+*  Current composition of the federal government budget is quite different from state and local budgets.

+   * One often hears

+     *The federal government is a gigantic insurance company with a side business in defense.*

+* State and local governments more directly involved in government purchases

 .. figure:: _static/figures/fed_gov_exp_decomp.png
     :scale: 60%
     :align: center

     **NIPA: Federal Expenditures Decomposed By Type**

+During World War II, government consumption spending spikes

+Since World War II transfer payments have steadily grown as larger share

 .. figure:: _static/figures/sl_gov_exp_decomp.png
     :scale: 60%